 The light switch system in this unit is incredibly confusing and for a long time my kitchen light would only turn on if the hall lights were on.
 To correct this annoyance I switched the hall lights for smart bulbs and connected them to the Google Nest Mini.

-And speaking of the talking home technology: I hesitated for some time and Lucy chewed up the cables but now I’ve given into the smart tech (which makes for a great cooking assistant) and found what is called a ‘backpack’ plug for the Google mini so there are no more loose cords.
+And speaking of the talking home technology.
+I hesitated for some time and Lucy chewed up the cables but now I’ve given in the smart tech, which also makes for a great cooking assistant.
+To replace the cables I found what is called a ‘backpack’ plug for the Google mini so there are no more loose cords.
 My other piece of favorite tech is a Sonos speaker, also connected to smart devices.
-I have the Sonos One and this little guy can get pretty loud so be careful with the bass, you might upset the neighbors (speaking from experience).
+I have the Sonos One and this little guy can get pretty loud so be careful with the bass, you might upset the neighbors.
+Speaking from experience.

 My relationship with plants is often challenging.
 They are moody, at times don’t like the environment and perhaps I just don’t have a green thumb.
 But I will keep trying, just not with the fiddle figs because that relationship cannot be resurrected.
 I talk to them, negotiate watering schedules, and move them around with the hopes they might like the space a few meters away better.
 Sometimes it’s exhausting, other times it’s a fairly therapeutic procrastination technique.

 Favourite local home-related services